Divergense/mlops-demo/README.md

   quay.io/minio/minio server /data --console-address ":9001"
 ```

-If call above command without setting root user and password then default user and password will be
+If call above command without setting root user and root password then default user and password will be
 `minioadmin:minioadmin` correspondingly.

+**Important:** After start minio service it is necessary to create s3 bucket with name equals to environment
+variable `MINIO_S3_BUCKET`.

 *Note: variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` are equivalent to `MINIO_ACCESS_KEY`
 and `MINIO_SECRET_KEY` correspondingly.*